Sleep medicine: Scope and classification

 Competence in sleep medicine requires an understanding of a plethora of very diverse disorders, many of which present with similar symptoms such as excessive daytime sleepiness, which, in the absence of volitional sleep deprivation, "is almost inevitably caused by an identifiable and treatable sleep disorder," such as sleep apnea, narcolepsy, idiopathic hypersomnia, Kleine-Levin syndrome, menstrual-related hypersomnia, idiopathic recurrent stupor, or circadian rhythm disturbances.
 Another common complaint is insomnia, a set of symptoms that can have many causes, physical and mental.
 Management in the varying situations differs greatly and cannot be undertaken without a correct diagnosis.

 ICSD, The International Classification of Sleep Disorders, was restructured in 1990, in relation to its predecessor, to include only one code for each diagnostic entry and to classify disorders by pathophysiologic mechanism, as far as possible, rather than by primary complaint.
 Training in sleep medicine is multidisciplinary, and the present structure was chosen to encourage a multidisciplinary approach to diagnosis.
 Sleep disorders often do not fit neatly into traditional classification; differential diagnoses cross medical systems.
 Minor revisions and updates to the ICSD were made in 1997 and in following years.
 The present classification system in fact follows the groupings suggested by Nathaniel Kleitman, the "father of sleep research", in his seminal 1939 book Sleep and Wakefulness.

 The revised ICSD, ICSD-R, placed the primary sleep disorders in the subgroups (1) dyssomnias, which include those that produce complaints of insomnia or excessive sleepiness, and (2) the parasomnias, which do not produce those primary complaints but intrude into or occur during sleep.
 A further subdivision of the dyssomnias preserves the integrity of circadian rhythm sleep disorders, as was mandated by about 200 doctors and researchers from all over the world who participated in the process between 1985 and 1990.
 The last two subgroups were (3) the medical or psychiatric sleep disorder section and (4) the proposed new disorders section.
 The authors found the heading "medical or psychiatric" less than ideal but better than the alternative "organic or non-organic", which seemed more likely to change in the future.
 Detailed reporting schemes aimed to provide data for further research.
-A second edition, called ICSD-2, was published in 2005.
+A second edition, called ICSD-2, was published in 2005, followed by a third edition (ICSD-3) in 2014 and a text revision (ICSD-3-TR) in 2023.